fetchai/docs-archived/docs/i_nets/quickstart-bw1.md

 6. Send a second transaction of 0.01 FET to the same address but this time add the signature in the "memo" field that you generated in step 4.

-7. Delegate Stake to any of the validators using the instructions [here](../ledger_v2/block-explorer.md).
+7. Delegate Stake to any of the validators using the instructions <a href="../../ledger_v2/block-explorer/#delegating-stake-to-a-validator" target="_blank">here</a>.

 8. Vote on at least one governance proposal.